Virginia Tech® home

 Authors as Published

-Authored by Diane Relf, Extension Specialist, Horticulture; Alan McDaniel, Extension Specialist, Horticulture; Steve Donohue, Extension Specialist, Crop and Soil Environmental Science, Virginia Tech, and reviewed by Dave Close, Extension Master Gardener Program Director, Virginia Tech
+Authored by Diane Relf, Extension Specialist, Horticulture; Alan McDaniel, Extension Specialist, Horticulture; Steve Donohue, Extension Specialist, Crop and Soil Environmental Science, Virginia Tech; and reviewed by Edward Olsen, Consumer Horticulture and Extension Master Gardener Specialist, School of Plant and Environmental Sciences, Virginia Tech.
+Last revised March 2026.

 Introduction